 If you are looking for the best cataract surgeons in Schuylkill County, PA, we invite you to review the impeccable skills and credentials of the cataract specialists at Eye Consultants of Pennsylvania.

-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Pottsville, Wyomissing, Pottstown, Lebanon, and Blandon.
 All of our doctors are board certified by the American Board of Ophthalmology.
 They utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.

 A cataract is a clouding of the eye’s naturally clear lens.
 When the natural lens becomes cloudy, vision quality is diminished.
 Many people describe it as similar to looking through a foggy car window or a piece of waxed paper.